CoqHott/logrel-coq/docs/index.md

 Browsing the sources
 ============================

-The table of content of the development is accessible [here](./coqdoc/toc.html).
+The full table of content of the development is accessible [here](https://coqhott.github.io/logrel-coq/coqdoc/toc.html).

 File description
 ==========